 Forging brass is a copper-zinc alloy that is rated 100 out of 100 for hot forgability.
 The composition of forging brass (UNS C37700) is approximately 38% zinc, 2% lead and the remainder copper [48].
 This composition is very close to that of beta brass, suggesting that at elevated temperatures, the layer of beta brass underneath the TiC coating may have become extremely soft and have been displaced by the TiC coating.
-Figure 5.20 shows an area near the periphery of the same electrode shown in Figure 5.19.
-This area of the electrode appears as if the brass was being pushed to the lower right hand corner of the image.
-Evidence of the coating material being embedded into the softer brass was seen in Figure 5.21.
+Evidence of the coating material being embedded into the softer brass was seen in Figure 5.20.
 At 250 welds, the particle of TiC coating has pushed aside the beta brass layer and was almost in contact with the base copper.
 The displaced brass has been forged around the particle and was flush with the top surface of the TiC particle.